Odoo9.0模块开发全流程

 So far fields have been stored directly in and retrieved directly from the database.
 Fields can also be computed.
 In that case, the field's value is not retrieved from the database but computed on-the-fly by calling a method of the model.

-to the name of a method.
-The computation method should simply set the value of the field to compute on every record in self
+To create a computed field, create a field and set its attribute compute to the name of a method.
+The computation method should simply set the value of the field to compute on every record in self.

 Danger

-is a collection
+self is a collection

 import random